RelativitySpace/infrastructure_hw/README.md

-## Relativity Space - IT/DevOps candidates' assignments
+## Relativity Space - IT/DevOps candidates' assignment
 This readme contains assignment for infrastructure candidates

 ### Instructions: